“We create a sustainable energy perspective.”

 The volume of marketed electricity by corporate PPAs has increased significantly on a global scale (as shown in the chart below).

 An alternative to corporate PPAs are utility PPAs.
 They are agreements with so-called aggregators such as utilities and retail companies with a large customer base that want to resell the purchased electricity.

 Modern portfolio structure and low cost structures add up to competitive strength

 The combination of two types of energy generation is advantageous in itself.
 In addition, new PV and wind installations can also create an additional revenue stream by selling GOOs (guarantees of origin) to corporate customers and to aggregators that serve retail and mass customers.
 Each GOO is related to energy from renewable sources in the amount of one MWh and is granted by the respective competent national authority.

 Not all of our generating plants will meet the requirements for marketing GOOs.
-This could be contradicted, for example, by subsidies granted for existing FiTs.
+This could be opposed, for example, by subsidies for existing FiTs.
 GOOs are only granted and certified if the respective solar and wind parks do not benefit from specific state support schemes, while the granted volume of GOOs depends on the amount of power generated by these solar and wind parks.